lagigliaivan/properfilter/README.md

+# I did this application as part of a recruiting process.
+Unfortunatelly, even though I sent this before the expected deadline, on week later they told me that another candidate was almost at the end of the process, so they don't even review my deliverable.

+I hope this may help others to have some help on some similar exercise.

 # The properfilter command
 Command Line to filter a large set of real estate properties based on their particular attributes.
 This application was coded in Golang 1.22.2, so to run it you need to have golang runtime installed.